RubenMaldonado/DailyManna/docs/Epic 1.3.3 - Stable Tag and Sync Improvements.md

    - Pause sync triggers offline; catch up immediately on reconnect.

 4) Paginated delta pulls (supporting both)

+### Added in this epic

+- Templates can now define default labels.
+When you create or edit a template, use the new Labels selector.
+Generated ROUTINES root and instances inherit these labels, and future instances update if the template defaults change.
    - Robust bootstrap and large-delta handling without memory spikes.

 ### Verification